emdaer/emdaer/README.md

 ```sh
 npm run emdaer
 ```
-<p>NOTE: By default, emdaer checks for existing changes to your READMEs before writing.
+<p><em>NOTE:</em> By default, emdaer checks for existing changes to your READMEs before writing.
 If it detects changes, it will provide a prompt asking if you would like to overwrite the README with the newly generated content.
-If you accidentally edited README directly, you will want to answer <code>n</code> to the prompt, move any changes to the respective <code>.emdaer/*.emdaer.md</code> file, and rerun emdaer.
-In the case where you may be writting your README incrementally and running emdaer multiple times, you can either answer <code>Y</code> to the prompt or use the <code>--yes</code> flag to skip the prompt all together.
+If you accidentally edited the README directly, you will want to answer <code>n</code> to the prompt, move any changes to the respective <code>.emdaer/*.emdaer.md</code> file, and rerun emdaer.
+If you would like to discard those changes, answer <code>Y</code> to the prompt or use the <code>--yes</code> flag to skip the prompt all together.
 In both cases, emdaer will overwrite the README with the newly generated content.</p>
 <h2 id="contributing">Contributing</h2>
 <p>If you’d like to make emdaer better, please read our <a href="./CONTRIBUTING.md">guide to contributing</a>.</p>
 <details>